 Work Authorization

-- Applicants must have legal authorization to work in the country they’re applying from
+- Applicants must have legal authorization to work in the country they’re applying to

 - Some jobs may require proof of eligibility, especially for international internship programs or relocation-based positions